-In Shared Living homes for individuals that are authorized to receive Nurse Consultation, the provider completes a Monthly Medication Record, which is forwarded to the participant's Nurse Consultant.
-If the individual does not receive Nurse Consultation services and does not self-administer their prescribed medications, the Monthly Medication Record will be forwarded to the assigned DDDS nurse for review.
-This form lists all medications the participant is taking and whether the medication was "held" or changed during the reporting month.
+In Shared Living Host homes for individuals that are authorized to receive Nurse Consultation, the provider completes a Monthly Medication Record, which is forwarded to the participant's Nurse Consultant.
+If the individual does not receive Nurse Consultation services and does not self-administer their prescribed medications, the SLP sends the Monthly Medication Record to the assigned Support Coordinator to be uploaded into the

+CDMS and the SLP may contact a DDDS Nurse for consultation as needed.
+The Monthly Medication Record lists all medications the participant is taking and whether the medication was "held" or changed during the reporting month.
 For newly ordered medications, the nurse provides consultation to the provider about any potential side effects that need to be observed and reported if they occur.
 The discussion includes the nurse making sure side effect information is received from the pharmacy.
-The frequency of monitoring by the nurse in Neighborhood Homes and Community Living Arrangements occurs at least monthly with visits to each of these residential sites.
+The frequency of monitoring by the nurse in Neighborhood Homes and CLAs occurs at least monthly with visits to each of these residential sites at least quarterly.
 Additionally, SIE completes a comprehensive medication review at each site identified in the Quality Service Review process.

-In Shared Living homes, monitoring by the nurse includes reviewing the Monthly Medication Record, monthly telephone or email contacts with the provider, and an annual home visit to meet with the participant and the provider and to verify that medications are stored as required by DDDS policy.
-Contacts or visits that are more frequent than the minimum requirements may be specified in the person centered plan based on the participant's health needs.
-The Nurse Consultant completes a quarterly health review in the electronic health record which is then forwarded to the Shared living provider to address any action steps.
+In Shared Living Host Homes, monitoring by the nurse includes reviewing the Monthly Medication Record, monthly via telephone, , or email virtually, or in-person contacts with the provider, and at least 2 home visits annually for those service recipients that are level 1-2 and a minimum of quarterly home visits for those service recipients that are level 3 and higher to meet with the participant and the provider and verify that medications are stored as required by DDDS policy.
+The Nurse Consultant completes a quarterly health review in the electronic CDMS, which is then forwarded to the Shared living provider to address any action steps.
 This review ensures all follow up physician orders are adhered to.
 The Nurse Consultant also participates in the individual's annual planning process, which includes discussion and documentation of the individual's medications, health status, and needs for support.

-The state monitoring program gathers information concerning potentially harmful practices and employs information to improve quality by the following means: In Neighborhood Homes and CLAs, the nurse completes the medication review in the electronic record and forwards the report to the designated provider staff via electronic mail.
-The designated provider staff corrects any errors or makes comments and returns the form to the nurse upon completion.
-The nurse notifies the designated provider staff of any issues needing immediate attention.
-Should the medication review identify any medication errors, a Medication Incident Report (General Event Report [GER] in the electronic case record system- related to any event causing or has the ability to potentially cause injury, which has serious impact on the individual or others) is filed by the provider and reported to the OIR.
+The state monitoring program gathers information concerning potentially harmful practices and employs information to improve quality by the following means: In Neighborhood Homes and CLAs, the nurse completes the medication review in the CMDS and notifies the designated provider staff via the designated location in the CDMS (T-log) that the medication review is available.
+The designated provider staff corrects any errors or makes comments within 14 days of the notification and notifies the nurse upon completion.
+The nurse verbally notifies the designated provider staff of any issues needing immediate attention.
+Should the medication review identify any medication errors, a General Event Report (GER) is completed in the CDMS.
+Any medication error causing injury or has the ability to potentially cause injury, which has serious negative impact on the individual or others is reported by the person who discovered the error to the OIR.
 The annual provider review by the DDDS SIE serves as an indicator as to the effectiveness of the provider and nurse consultant's monitoring of the medications.